karanpratapsingh/learn-go/README.md

 ...
 ```

 Great!
-But this is just the tip of the iceberg...so make sure to checkout the go doc for `fmt` package.
+But this is just the tip of the iceberg...so make sure to check out the go doc for `fmt` package.

 For those who are coming from C/C++ background, this should feel natural, but if you're coming from, let's say Python or JavaScript, this might be a little strange at first.
 But it is very powerful and you'll see this functionality used quite extensively.